Looking to leadership during times of change

 3 internal comms tools that are game-changers for leadership

 Internal comms teams have several priorities to juggle.
 From connecting remote colleagues to engaging your frontline, your strategy for leadership communications requires an omnichannel approach that can be tailored to reach key audiences.
-The following internal communication tools can prove game-changing for internal comms teams:
+The following internal communications tools can prove game-changing for internal comms teams:

 #1.
 Videos and podcasts